 I like to save some torpedoes to feed to the chickens in January.
 Just cut them in half to expose the seeds, and leave them in the hen house.
 The hens will clean them up leaving only the shell.

 How to cook squash

 Squash is used as both a vegetable and a fruit (in pie or custard).
 Summer squash can be eaten raw or lightly sauteed.
 Winter squash can be baked, grilled and stir-fried.
 Baking it in a slow oven concentrates the sugars.
 I like to put the whole squash in the wood stove oven in a baking dish with a small amount of water.
 After the squash softens remove the top, scoop out the seeds, and remove the flesh.
 We like to mash it with butter and serve as a vegetable.
 It’s a really simple meal on a cold day.

 For small squash like delicata or sweet dumpling, you can remove the top, hollow out the seed cavity and then fill with chopped apples, raisins, almonds and a bit of brown sugar and butter.
 Place the top back on and bake it whole.
 It’s delicious!

 Other viable fillings include mixtures of cooked meat, onions, coconut milk, and curry spices.
 Use your imagination.

 Squash bisque is a creamy soup made with pureed squash or pumpkin, onion, garlic, and spices.
 Serve with a sprinkling of toasted nuts or savory cream.
-See the articles Butternut Squash Bisque and Curry Squash Bisque to bring wholesome winter squash into your kitchen this winter.
+After all, you can do a lot more with squash and pumpkin than just pie!

 What’s your favorite squash to grow and have you been successful in saving your own seeds?
 Leave a comment.